TeamADAPT/NovaIDE/cline_docs/productContext.md

 - **Context Management**: Sophisticated context management to prevent overload.
 - **Resource Optimization**: Intelligent resource allocation based on Nova workloads.
 - **Operation History**: Complete tracking of all operations for continuity.

+### VSCodium Build and Isolation
+- **Isolated Build Environment**: Dedicated Node.js environment for building VSCodium.
+- **Dependency Management**: Proper management of dependencies for the build process.
+- **Patch Handling**: Sophisticated handling of patches for VSCodium customization.
+- **Fallback Mechanism**: Ability to fall back to VS Code if VSCodium build is not available.
+- **Resource Management**: Efficient allocation of resources for the build process.

 ### Modular Agent Architecture
 - **Agent Base Layer**: Common functionality for all agent types.